anirul/gns-sphere-mmo/README.md

 To build the server part and then the client you need to follow the following procedures:

 - You need to install vcpkg;
-- You need to create a new triplets for the client to be linked;
 - You need to build the server;
 - You can now build the client.